Pentax P30N/T

 The ergonomics are not terrible, but not great either.
 The camera is too small for me and the vestigial grip is too shallow to make me very comfortable holding it.
 I realise the same would be true for any camera from the same era.
 Still, I'm used to bulkier equipment that fits well in my hand.
 The thumb rest on the P30T doesn't remedy this but does add some comfort.

 Also, what irritated me a little, was the shutter speed dial.
 I found that it turned much more smoothly in one direction than the other, making it easier to increase shutter speed than to reduce it.
 Not a deal breaker, but it still makes me take the camera away from my eye when I shouldn't need to do it.
-Initially, I thought it was just my particular unit, but I can confirm this behaviour is common between my P30T and both P30Ns.
+Initially, I thought it was just my particular unit, but I can confirm this behaviour is common between my P30N and both P30Ts.

 Film loading is a breeze.
 The camera features no slits that the film leader needs to go into.
 Instead, the take-up spool is rubberised, so it's enough to just lay the film leader on it and close the back door.
 It's enough to advance the film once and press the shutter.
 The next film advance places unexposed film behind the shutter curtain, letting me start taking pictures early.
 I consistently get 38-39 exposures out of 36 exposure rolls.